-Pursuant to section 513 of the 1996 Act, §§ 1217.1 through 1217.30 of the proposed Order define certain terms that would be used throughout the Order.
-Several of the terms are common to all research and promotion programs authorized under the 1996 Act while other terms are specific to the proposed softwood lumber Order.
+Pursuant to the 1996 Act, §§ 1217.1 through 1217.30 of the Order define certain terms that will be used throughout the Order.
+Several of the terms are common to all research and promotion programs authorized under the 1996 Act while other terms are specific to the softwood lumber Order.